ilysokon/avid/README.md

 How to start
 -------------
 Prerequisites:
-1. Java 1.7 or later is properly installed under the system
+1. Java 1.8 is properly installed under the system
 2. Maven (version 3.x is recommended) is properly installed under the system